-Did you know that your jar of random buttons can provide hours of educational fun for young kids?
+Did you know that your jar of random buttons can provide hours of educational fun for preschoolers or toddlers?

 There are so many ways to use buttons in activities and most of them are simple and easy to implement at home or at school.

 From thinking games and art activities, to teaching kids skills such as grouping, matching and ordering, buttons can be used in multiple ways to provide learning experiences.

 Here are some fun button activities for preschoolers.